 - Sliced almonds for some crunch

-The almond cake layers are one of my favourites.
+The almond cake layers are one of my favorites.
 I lightly adapted my Almond Amaretto Cake to swap out the liqueur and use almond extract instead.
 You guys know I don’t love to use extracts at all (outside of vanilla).
 They can taste strong and artificial, and that’s often the case with almond extract.
 The key is to use a little bit.
 Like a fraction of what you’d use normally.
-That way, you get a hint of the flavour without being overpowering.
+That way, you get a hint of the flavor without being overpowering.

 If you prefer to skip the extract, you can use amaretto liqueur instead (see Almond Amaretto Cake recipe for proportions), or skip it altogether and just use the almond flour.

 The coconut custard is simple to make.
 If you’ve made a pastry cream or pudding, then you know the process.
 The key here is to use canned coconut milk, not the stuff in the carton.
-The canned milk is much more flavourful.
+The canned milk is much more flavorful.
 You’ll need to shake the can well or give the milk a good whip if it’s chunky though (mine was this time).

 When assembling the cake, I chose to use natural sliced almonds rather than blanched, as I wanted a bit of contrast.
 Either works though.

 If you’re a coconut fan, you will LOVE this cake.
 If you’re a Raffaello fan, you need this cake in your life!!

 Looking for more Coconut desserts?

 - The recipe as-is will also work in two 8″ pans.
 For three 8″ pans 1.5x the recipe.